Fortescue (company): Fortescue Energy

 Also in October 2021, Fortescue Future Industries and Incitec Pivot announced a feasibility study for a new ammonium nitrate production plant in Brisbane.
 The plant would use PEM electrolysers to generate hydrogen to produce ammonium nitrate, mainly used as fertiliser and as a component in explosives, replacing the conventional manufacturing process which uses natural gas.

 In November 2021 it was announced that Fortescue Future Industries would build a plant in Río Negro Province, Argentina, that initially in 2024 would produce 600 MW of green hydrogen a year, rising to 15 GW by 2030.

 In March 2022, Fortescue Future Industries acquired UK-based Williams Advanced Engineering (WAE), now rebranded as Fortescue Zero.
 As part of this acquisition, Fortescue and WAE will jointly develop the world first, zero emission electric Infinity Train that charges itself using the Earth's gravitational force.

 In July 2023 Fortescue Metals Group and Fortescue Future Industries were combined to form Fortescue.

+In September 2026, it was announced that Fortescue Zero would be acquiring the Penske Formula E Team, with the intent to begin competing in the 2026/27 Formula E World Championship, subject to approval from the FIA.
+They will be a customer of Jaguar, and will also be the first ever team to enter Formula E under an Australian license.
+Their driver lineup is yet to be confirmed.
+The official entry name will be Fortescue Zero Racing & Innovation Team.